Otto von Bismarck: Sickness Insurance Law of 1883

 The first successful bill, passed in 1883, was the Sickness Insurance Bill.
 Bismarck considered the program, established to provide sickness insurance for German industrial laborers, the least important and the least politically troublesome.
 The health service was established on a local basis, with the cost divided between employers and the employed.
-The employers contributed one third, and the workers contributed two-thirds.
+The employers contributed one-third, and the workers contributed two-thirds.
 The minimum payments for medical treatment and sick pay for up to 13 weeks were legally fixed.
-The individual local health bureaus were administered by a committee elected by the members of each bureau, and this move had the unintended effect of establishing a majority representation for the workers on account of their large financial contribution.
+The individual local health bureaus were administered by a committee elected by the members of each bureau, and this move had the unintended effect of establishing a majority representation for the workers on account of their large financial contributions.
 This worked to the advantage of the Social Democrats who, through heavy worker membership, achieved their first small foothold in public administration.

 According to a 2019 study, the health insurance legislation caused a substantial reduction in mortality.

 Accident Insurance Law of 1884

 Bismarck's government had to submit three draft bills before it could get one passed by the Reichstag in 1884.
 Bismarck had originally proposed that the federal government pay a portion of the accident insurance contribution.
 Bismarck wanted to demonstrate the willingness of the German government to reduce the hardship experienced by the German workers so as to wean them away from supporting the various left-wing parties, most importantly the Social Democrats.
 The National Liberals took this program to be an expression of State Socialism, against which they were dead set.
 The Centre Party was afraid of the expansion of federal power at the expense of states' rights.

 As a result, the only way the program could be passed at all was for the entire expense to be underwritten by the employers.
-To facilitate this, Bismarck arranged for the administration of this program to be placed in the hands of Der Arbeitgeberverband in den beruflichen Korporationen (the Organization of Employers in Occupational Corporations).
-This organization established central and bureaucratic insurance offices on the federal, and in some cases the state level to actually administer the program whose benefits kicked in to replace the sickness insurance program as of the 14th week.
+To facilitate this, Bismarck arranged for the administration of this program to be placed in the hands of Der Arbeitgeberverband in den beruflichen Korporationen (the Organisation of Employers in Occupational Corporations).
+This organisation established central and bureaucratic insurance offices on the federal, and in some cases, the state level to actually administer the program whose benefits kicked in to replace the sickness insurance program as of the 14th week.
 It paid for medical treatment and a pension of up to two-thirds of earned wages if the worker were fully disabled.
 This program was expanded, in 1886, to include agricultural workers.